PLN-team/PLNmodels/cran-comments.md

-Submitting PLNmodels version 1.0.1 to CRAN
+Submitting PLNmodels version 1.0.2 to CRAN

-* fix in the use of future_lapply which used to make postTreatment in PLNPCA last for ever with multicore in v1.0.0...
-* prevent use of bootstrap/jackknife when not appropriate
+* changed initial value in optim for variational variance (1 -> 0.1),
+    which caused failure in some cases
-* fix bug in PLNmixture() when the sequence of cluster numbers (`clusters`) is not of the form `1:K_max`
+* fix bug when using inception in PLNnetwork()
-* use bibentry to replace citEntry in CITATION
+* starting handling of missing data
+* slightly faster (factorized) initialization for PCA

 ## Tested environments